floeplala/daikin-mqtt/README.md

 I recommend to run this script as a service, for instance on a Raspberry Pi, see below for instructions.

 When running, the script will connect to the given mqtt-broker.
 Next, it will query the wifi-module of the Daikin airconditioner to collect data.
 The collected data will subsequently be sent as mqtt-messages.
-It will automatically reconnect en resubscribe if necessary.
+It will automatically reconnect and resubscribe if necessary.

 ### Daikin --> MQTT
 The following information is collected from the wifi-module and sent over mqtt: